Bed Wetting (Enuresis) and hypnotherapy / NLP / EMDR

 Bill Frost: Changing States, hypnotherapy, EMDR and NLP online via Zoom and in High Wycombe

-Bed Wetting (Noctural Enuresis)
+Hypnosis for Bed Wetting (Nocturnal Enuresis)

 Frequent bedwetting is common in children up to the age of six.
-The child should not be put under pressure if younger than six - children do not wet the bed on purpose.
+The child should not be put under pressure if younger than six, children do not wet the bed on purpose.

-Approximately 15 to 20 per cent of all five- and six-year-olds wet the bed and most of them are boys.
+Approximately 15 to 20 per cent of all five and six-year-olds wet the bed and most of them are boys.
 With teenagers, the figure is 2 to 3 per cent up to 14 and 1 per cent at 15 or over.

 Why do children wet the bed?